 Believe it or not, there is a road that stretches beyond the mundane avenues that pave modern existence.
-It illustrates the power of human ingenuity and extends beyond the ground to breach the sky, and you can ride along it without so much as a hand on the wheel.
+It illustrates the power of human ingenuity and extends beyond the ground to breach the sky, and you can ride along with it without so much as a hand on the wheel.
 This is the future of cars.

 Although many still battle traffic jams, bow to the authority of light signals, and maneuver through the dangers of the road daily, there are talented engineers crafting a vision of mobility to better suit the future.
 Soon there will be vehicles that remove the stress of parking and the annoyance of driving.
 Fuel sources are changing, too, with environmentally friendly modes of transportation steadily climbing the ladder.
 Traffic troubles as well might someday be alleviated thanks to automobiles unanchored to the ground.